krprzenioslo/Hystrixwiki2/How-To-Use.md

 getClass().getSimpleName();
 ```

-To explicitly define the name pass it in via the [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) constructor:
+To explicitly define the name pass it in via the `HystrixCommand` or `HystrixObservableCommand` constructor:

 ```java
     public CommandHelloWorld(String name) {